KentenRoth/100DaysOfCode/README.md

 I got in a good amount of coding today.
 Don't feel like i progressed much, but i did fix some issues and errors that i was running into.
 Felt good to knocj out bugs without using google.

 ---

+Day 30

+Today is my daughters birthday so I did not get any coding in.

+---